Boycott American Products List 2026 – Updated Global Overview.

 - Technology & software: Apple, Microsoft, Google, Meta (Facebook, Instagram, WhatsApp)

-- Soft drinks: Coca-Cola, Pepsi, Fanta, Sprite
+- Beverages: Coca-Cola, Pepsi, Fanta, Sprite

 - Entertainment & streaming: Netflix, Disney+, HBO, major Hollywood studios

-- Messaging & social platforms: Signal, Telegram, Vero
+- Messaging platforms: Signal, Telegram

 WHAT CAN YOU DO NOW?